NikoCat233/AU-Verify-Docs/readme.md

 ### NotAuthorized
 ![alt text](image-2.png)

-## Note
+## Note - Read carefully
 Currently the api can only show whether a player is using a real account to join the server, or they did not join the server.

-Guest account is global prevented from the server so the api can not detect it, and will not respond to guest account requests.
+**Guest account is global prevented from the server** so the api can not detect it, and will not respond to guest account requests.

-You can only see NotVerified or Verified from the api.
+You can only see **NotVerified, HttpPending, Verified or Expired** from the api.

-The player needs to join the server with both http requests and udp requests.
-If the player is unable to join the server, they wont be verified.
+The verify process is contained of two part: http auth and udp join game.
+If the player is unable to join the server but did input their game code and is received by the server's http auth part, they will get verify status set to **HttpPending** and **do show a friendcode and hashedPuid** in verify request.
+After they join the server from udp part, more data will be added to verify request and verify status is then changed to **Verified**.

 Magic friendcode: kidcode#8888 for players that disabled friendcode feature with KWS parent portal. nocode#9999 for players who has not yet set up their friendcode.

+TokenPlatform in verify request is the platform got directly from InnerSloth api and is **100% accurate**.
+But there is no official or standard document of these values and we don't fully understand **which string matches what platform**.
+UdpPlatform is from udp join game part and is set by client itself.
+This can be **spoofed** with hack menu.

+A verify code only takes the first account from the http part that joins the server with it.
+This means that if a player join the server with same verify code from multiple devices, or they share the code with others, once they put their code and is **handled by http part**, you can then only **get the first account** they try to sign in and their **alts will be rejected from the server and won't be logged**.

 ## API Endpoints
 ### Request URL